pingidentity/pingidentity-devops-getting-started/11-docker-compose/11-siem-stack/README.md

 	- ping-devops-es-siem/.env
 - This uses the default elastic user.
 This is **bad practice** and you should configure service users for logstash / kibana.
 - Server Side TLS Certificate Validation is not enabled on the demo it is set to 'none' in the ES configuration
-- TLS is used betweeen ES nodes, as well as between Logstash and Kibana.
+- TLS is used between ES nodes, as well as between Logstash and Kibana.
 - Certs are all self signed.

 ------------